farcaster-project/RFCs/10-public-offer.md

  * Alice
  * Bob

-A swap as defined in Farcaster always involve one and only one Alice and one and only one Bob.
+A swap as defined in Farcaster always involves one and only one Alice and one and only one Bob.
 Defining the future maker swap role is enough to derive the future taker swap role.

 ## Serialization